pslisko/performa365docs/docs/howto/manage_email_notifications.rst

 	* {{FirstName}} - learner's first name
 	* {{EducationName}} - name of the course
 	* {{DueDate}} - the date on which the course is expected to be completed

+Region #educations- #end is used to display all unfinished courses and . if there is more than one course

 *N1.12 Notification of schedule assignment to the lecturer*